 You want to get the best out of your Beta Monkey Apple Loops in Garageband and Logic?
 Read on.

 So, what are Apple Loops?
-Apple Loops are formatted AIFF files that contain meta data which tells the host software information about the file, such as tempo, loop length, instrument type, style/genre, and transient points.
+Apple Loops are specially-formatted AIFF files that contain specific meta data which tells the host software information about the loop file, such as tempo, loop length, instrument type, style/genre, and transient points.
 This “tagged” information is what allows Logic or GarageBand to make full use of the loop (in most cases, to alter the tempo of the loop).
 Only the Apple Loops format will allow users to make use of the time-stretching capabilities of audio loops.

 How do I use Apple Loops in GarageBand or Logic?

 To install Beta Monkey Apple Loops into Logic and GarageBand, follow these steps: